 However, the effectiveness of the probiotics depends on the delivery method, like a capsule versus yogurt, and what type of probiotics, or bacterial strains, you're taking.
 How effective probiotics are also depends on the condition you're trying to correct.

 The duration of probiotic supplementation — or how long you should take them — also depends on the condition.
 For example, the same report in the American Family Physician notes that if you're taking probiotics for constipation, you should take them as long as symptoms persist, but if you are taking them for ulcerative colitis, you should continue taking them for at least one to two weeks after the resolution of a flare-up.

 To maximize effectiveness, take your probiotic with a meal or shortly after eating.
 If you miss a day on your daily probiotic regimen, you do not need to double up.
 Instead, just begin again the next day.
-It is important to be aware of a side effect called the Jarisch-Herxheimer Reaction, which is in reality an indication that the probiotics are doing their job.
-Symptoms of this reaction include headache, bloating and gas.
-If these symptoms become too uncomfortable, you can reduce your dosage until symptoms subside, before slowly increasing to the maximum recommended dosage on the package label.
+You can get your daily dose through probiotic supplements or from probiotics foods, like yogurt, kimchi, sauerkraut and kombucha.

 Read more: 13 Surprising and Beneficial Probiotic Foods

 While both probiotic supplements and probiotic foods are considered safe, there is a possibility that you'll experience side effects while taking them, especially in the beginning.
 Upset stomach, bloating, gas and diarrhea are common (and usually mild) side effects that resolve fairly quickly, according to the Cleveland Clinic.

 If symptoms become too uncomfortable, you can reduce your dosage until they subside and then try slowly increasing to the full dosage of 5 billion CFUs — or your doctor's specific recommendation — per day.